Dancing dogs, opera singers, street dancers…the winners of Britain's Got Talent so far have been a mixed bunch.

 Albums, films and endorsements can all follow.
 Although, for some acts, long-term success has proved to be elusive.

-Before the start of this year's Britain's Got Talent auditions, we take a look at what the ten previous champions are up to now.
+Ahead of this weekend's series 11 grand final, we take a look at what the ten previous champions are up to now.

 1. Paul Potts – 2007